 Please call the ACCESS Call Center at (518) 437-5161

 What is considered as an urgent care appointment?

-Urgent care is considered to be any medical appointment that is scheduled within 24 hours.
+Urgent care is considered to be any medical appointment that needs to be scheduled within 24 hours.
 Urgent care is not an emergency, for this call emergency response immediately (911 if available).
-Urgent care is typically an ailment such as a toothache, swelling from an injury, infection or a follow up test that needs to be performed quickly due to a diagnosis of a serious condition.
+Urgent care is typically an ailment such as a toothache, swelling from an injury, infection or a follow-up test that needs to be performed quickly due to a diagnosis of a serious condition.